joostkremers/writeroom-mode/README.md

 ## Usage ##

-Install this file in the usual way and activate it in a buffer by calling `M-x writeroom-mode RET`.
-By default, `writeroom-mode` does the following
+Install `writeroom.el` in the usual way and activate it in a buffer by calling `M-x writeroom-mode RET`.
+By default, `writeroom-mode` does the following things:
-things:

 * activate fullscreen
 * disable transparency